Most of us might know the feeling of swimming in an endless sea of numbers and data without really knowing which way to navigate..

 Never use a "one size fits all" tool solely!

 Adjust your quality assurance process to the specific kinds of calling – outbound, inbound, etc. This is vital if you want a precise measure.
 Also, adapt your methods to the particular scenario.
-There's a difference between calling B2B, B2C, predictive, progressive, manual etc. Consider if you can reuse procedures across campaigns and customers, but remember to adjust.
+There's a difference between calling B2B, B2C, predictive, progressive, manual etc.

-The primary purpose of the evaluation process is to identify lacks and fill in the gaps.
-There are many ways you can approach this part of the process but ALWAYS include your agents.
+There are many ways of approaching this part of the process - but ALWAYS include your agents!

 Involving your agents in identifying your contact center pains, you'll know where to focus.
 Remember, they have the experience and understand the issues first hand.